Edward-Chen03/Nourish-Nexus/README.md

 https://nourish-nexus.onrender.com

-(Note: This website will no longer be active after 4/30/2024 and its features may or may not work correctly)
+(Note: This website will no longer be maintained after 4/30/2024 and its features may or may not work correctly)

 ## Features
 - User Account
-- OpenAI API Interactive
+- Interactive access to the OpenAI API
 - Recipe Manager

 ## Instructions